deepbsd/Archtail/README.md

 Anyway, I'm glad to say it works.
 All the features except cryptsetup.
 Everything else.
 Yaaay!

+## Friday, May 21, 2021

+I've done a fair amount of work on the script.  lv\_create now calls external scripts.
+Also we're giving the user the chance to install a non-us keyboard keymap.

 ## TODO

 Eventually, I'll need to break this sucker up into separate files, and at that